alan-turing-institute/nowwhat/NowWhat/docs/design/design.md

    - Finding people
    must be a Project on Forecast.

-4. Allocations of Forecast should have a Finance code (or the Project has a single Finance code).
+### Warnings

-5. Projects that are Active or Awaiting start should have allocations (past and future) whose total resource is close to, but does not exceed, the resource requirements.
+1. Each project on Forecast should have a single Finance code (in the "Project Tags" field).

-6. The total allocation to a Finance code, in a Forecast project, past and future, is “about equal” to the total resource required and is anywy not greater than it.
-“About equal” means “within 1 FTE-week.”.
+2. Projects that are Active or Awaiting start should have Finance code allocations (past and future) whose total resource is close to, but does not exceed, the resource requirements.

 ## Convenience reporting